TheTollski/SoundbankEditor/SoundbankEditorCore/Guides/Campaign_Music.md

 ## Prerequisites
 1. SoundbankEditor - This application allows you to modify Total War Attila soundbank (`.bnk`) files.
 Note that the current version of SoundbankEditor is pre-alpha and your feedback will help improve it.
 You can download SoundbankEditor at https://github.com/TheTollski/SoundbankEditor/releases
 2. Wwise - We will use this application to convert audio files to a format that can be used by Total War Attila.
-For this guide you must Wwise version 2014.1.3, which you can install by downloading CA's official music modding kit for Rome 2 and Attila: https://cdn.creative-assembly.com/total-war/total-war/music-toolkit/Rome_2_Music_Modding_Kit.zip
+For this guide you must use Wwise version 2014.1.3, which you can install by downloading CA's official music modding kit for Rome 2 and Attila: https://cdn.creative-assembly.com/total-war/total-war/music-toolkit/Rome_2_Music_Modding_Kit.zip
 3. Rusted PackFile Manager (RPFM) or a similar packfile editing application - We will use this application to create and modify your mod's packfile.
 You can download RPFM at https://github.com/Frodo45127/rpfm/releases
 4. [Non-Dynamic Battle Music mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1488345715) for Total War Attila.
 Attila normally uses dynamic music which is very hard to work with, this mod makes Attila use regular, full-length music tracks.
 This file can be downloaded directly in your browser using a website like: http://steamworkshop.download/download/view/1488345715